kshitijpurwar/tic-tac-toe/README.md

 # tic-tac-toe
-not very smart game , but works.
+not very smart game ,  works but only on firefox.